gasscoelho/fullcycle-nginx-node-challenge/README.md

 The app should then be available at `localhost:3000`.

+> [!IMPORTANT]
+> Before running `yarn test` for the first time, it's necessary to adjust file permissions for the database volume on your host machine, especially if you're using WSL.
+This step ensures that the test environment can access and modify the database files without permission errors.
+In your host terminal (not within the Docker environment), execute the following command:
+> ```sh
+> sudo chown -R $USER:$USER node/db
+> ```
+> This command changes the ownership of the node/db directory to your current user, resolving potential permission issues when running tests.

 ### Production Environment

 To set up the production environment, simply run the docker-compose command: